AvivSela/product_watch_il/services/retail-file-service/API_DOCUMENTATION.md

 ## Notes

 - All timestamps are in ISO 8601 format
-- The service uses snake_case for JSON property naming
+- The service uses snake_case for JSON property naming (configured via Jackson SNAKE_CASE)
 - File size is measured in bytes
 - UUIDs are version 4 (random)
 - Pagination starts from page 1